Tinnitus Retraining Therapy: A Critical Review

 Flaws with Tinnitus retraining therapy illustrated by bent nails

-• Current research shows that tinnitus is driven by a migraine-associated hypersensitivity of the hearing nerves and related brain structures.
+The fundamental flaw in TRT is that it presents an outdated and incomplete understanding of what causes tinnitus, particularly in severe tinnitus cases.
+Current research shows that severe tinnitus is driven by a migraine-associated hypersensitivity of the hearing nerves and related brain structures.

 Stage in Tinnitus DevelopmentDescription

 Tinnitus InitiationInner ear damage (noise damage, infection, ototoxic medications, aging, COVID, etc) leads to hearing loss.
 The auditory nerves become hyperactive.
-This is registered in the brain as a phantom sound.
+This is registered in the brain as a phantom sound but it is not yet LOUD.

 Neurogenic InflammationNerve inflammation, triggered by environmental or internal stressors, enhances sensory signaling, intensifying the perceived loudness of tinnitus.
 This is also known as the migraine reaction.

-Fear ActivationThe fear center of the brain (the limbic system) is activated, registering the ringing as a threat.
-This drives our negative reactions to the tinnitus sound and triggers the attention centers of the brain.
-Tinnitus annoyance increases.
+Fear ActivationThe fear center of the brain (the limbic system) is activated as a side effect of the loud tinnitus.
+Tinnitus annoyance increases and hypervigilance and sympathetic drive increases.

 Increased AttentionLoud ringing increases brain attention (its “salience”).
 The salience network includes brain regions that determine how much attention we pay to sensory signals.
 It now becomes hard to ignore.

-Neural Network StrengtheningContinued focus and worry strengthen neural networks, potentially triggering migraines and creating a vicious cycle.
+Neural Network StrengtheningContinued cycles of neurogenic inflammation (atypical migraine) focus strengthen neural networks, potentially triggering migraines and creating a vicious cycle.

 The migraine-tinnitus dynamic is not part of TRT teaching.